BeatrizMV/Chatterbox/README.md

 ## Comments on this experience

-* We came from Java and had almost no experience with JS or NoSQL so this project was a truly a challenge.  📢
+* We came from Java and had almost no experience with JS or NoSQL so this project was truly a challenge.  📢
 * We want to thank Paco for all the support provided.
 * We also want to thank our ex-project partner Erik Pastor who contributed big part in this project.